Affirmative Action Programs: Everything You Need to Know

 The culmination of a series of governmental proclamations, court precedent, and voluntary programs fostered by employers in the private sector, affirmative action programs were historically adopted by the latter with no mandate or receipt of public funding.
 This evidences that affirmative action policies have always had proponents, and education and employment contracts have always been subject to terms and conditions associated with politically actionable ideas about social inequalities, even if they were not enforceable under law until affirmative action was made policy.

-Affirmative action programs are responsible for a reported up to 33% increase in the number of minority applications to higher education institutions.
+Affirmative action programs are responsible for a reported up to 33 percent increase in the number of minority applications to higher education institutions.
 Colleges and universities quite literally alter the population of a surrounding community as well, and statistics show how affirmative action can make or break minority representation on a campus.
-After the State of California abolished affirmative action, minority student admissions at UC Berkeley fell by 61%, and 36% at UCLA respectively.
-When Texas abolished affirmative action in 1996, universities in the state saw Hispanic enrollment drop by 22%, and African American enrollment drop by 46%.
+After the State of California abolished affirmative action, minority student admissions at UC Berkeley fell by 61 percent, and 36 percent at UCLA respectively.
+When Texas abolished affirmative action in 1996, universities in the state saw Hispanic enrollment drop by 22 percent, and African-American enrollment drop by 46 percent.